As The Glennie School is a Diocesan-owned school, the governing body of the School is Diocesan Council. The members of

 The Glennie School Council’s powers are subject to its Constitution and the Canons of the Diocese.
 Council members work with the ASC regarding School operations.

 The Glennie School Council has a strategic guidance role to work with and provide support for the Principal.
-Council members are appointed by the Archbishop-in-Council through the ASC and act in an honorary capacity, without remuneration.
+Council members are appointed by the Anglican Schools Commission and act in an honorary capacity, without remuneration.